 School of Kindness

-52 Lives was launched by founder Jaime Thurston in November 2013.
+52 Lives was launched by founder Jaime Thurston in November 2013, after she met a lady in need of a rug.
 It began as a Facebook page that she set up as a way for her friends and family to help people.
-It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Instagram, Twitter, or via our email newsletter.
-We have been lucky enough to gain the support of 52 celebrities, and are regularly featured in the press.
+It has since grown into a global community of almost 100,000 kind people who follow our weekly requests on Facebook, Instagram, Twitter, or via our email newsletter.

 52 Lives gives people tangible help, but our philosophy goes much deeper than that.
 The most important thing we do is spread kindness.
 We believe unexpected kindness is a powerful thing and can change someone's whole outlook on life.
 The people we help all say the same thing: that what changed their lives wasn't the 'thing' we gave them, but the kindness - the fact that complete strangers cared about them.
 And kindness doesn't just help the person on the receiving end - research has shown it improves our own mental and physical health at the same time.